Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "We have no more right to consume happiness without producing it than to consume wealth without producing it."
+> "The secret of life isn't what happens to you, but what you do with what happens to you."
-> — **George Bernard Shaw**
+> — **Norman Vincent Peale**

 ---